-The Region’s “Elevated Office Experience” To Open Spring 2020
+The Region’s “Elevated Office Experience” To Open Summer 2020

 Uniland Development Company, the leading provider of office and industrial commercial real estate, introduces HANSA, an innovative shared office space and coworking center in downtown Buffalo.
 It will provide a flexible and on-demand workspace solution for the local WNY business community.
 HANSA (pronounced hähn-sä) is Latin for “guild,” meaning to unite people for a common purpose.
 HANSA will offer fully-furnished workspaces from traditional coworking to private offices, suites and meeting rooms with generous amenities for professionals who want “An Elevated Office Experience.”

 A Uniland-owned warehouse at 505 Ellicott Street is undergoing a complete rehabilitation for the project, which will also include a privately-operated café and two apartments.
 The building is being outfitted with new skylights, windows, a focal-point staircase leading to a second story, and an outdoor patio.
 A new brick façade and exterior lighting will align the building with its neighbors and visitors inside will be energized by the chic industrial interior design and the fusion of modern office and residential furniture and decor.
-HANSA is expected to open in Spring of 2020.
+HANSA is expected to open in Summer of 2020.

 HANSA’s two-level workspace will offer: